SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: Implementation

 \subsection{Dataset Transformation}

 For the FAIR1M-2.0 dataset, since it only contains R-Box annotations, we use the corresponding RH-Box as the prompt.
 For DOTA-V2.0 and DIOR, we directly adopt the H-Box prompt.
 Prior to transformation, we follow the common practice to crop images in DOTA and FAIR1M datasets to 1,024 $\times$ 1,024 and 600 $\times$ 600, respectively, while images in DIOR are maintained at the size of 800 $\times$ 800.
-The resulting datasets are named SOTA (\ie, DOTA $\rightarrow$ SOTA), SIOR (\ie, DIOR $\rightarrow$ SIOR), and FAST (\ie, Fine-grAined object recognItion in high-Resolution remote sensing imagery $\rightarrow$ Fine-grAined Segmentation for high-resolution remoTe sensing imagery), respectively.
-These datasets constitute a comprehensive and large-scale remote sensing segmentation database, named \textbf{SAMRS}, which is short for \textbf{S}egment \textbf{A}nything \textbf{M}odel annotated \textbf{R}emote Sensing \textbf{S}egmentation Database.
+The resulting datasets are named SOTA (\textit{i.e.}, DOTA $\rightarrow$ SOTA), SIOR (\textit{i.e.}, DIOR $\rightarrow$ SIOR), and FAST (\textit{i.e.}, Fine-grAined object recognItion in high-Resolution remote sensing imagery $\rightarrow$ Fine-grAined Segmentation for high-resolution remoTe sensing imagery), respectively.
+These datasets constitute a comprehensive and large-scale remote sensing segmentation database, \textit{i.e.}, \textbf{SAMRS}.